-Finally, we are very pleased to welcome the Bradley group and its employees into the Major Drilling group.
+"Finally, effective September 30, 2011, we are very pleased to welcome the Bradley group and its employees into the Major Drilling group.
 The acquisition of Bradley Group is a unique opportunity to further Major Drilling's corporate strategy of focusing on specialized drilling, expanding our geographic footprint in areas of high growth and of maintaining a balance in our mix of drilling services.
-The operations of both companies are very complimentary in terms of geography, personnel and strategies.
+The operations of both companies are highly complimentary in terms of geography, personnel and strategies," said Francis McGuire.